Antoni Lange: Philosophy

-In Lange's cosmogony-philosophy, he announced that evolution of the soul is parallel to evolution of a nation.
+In Lange's cosmogony-philosophy, he announced that the evolution of the soul is parallel to the evolution of a nation.
 Capitalism is the enemy of this principle because it acts against individualism, so capitalism is the ideology of the anonymous crowd.
-If there is no individualism among the people, then there is also not a problem of "bad" versus "good".
+If there is no individualism among the people, then there is also no problem of "bad" versus "good".
 Then the world comes to disturb its own logic.
 According to Lange, a world that 'was being born' from ideal space, is still coming to the highest stage of evolution; sometime, it will return to its primary stage.
-Every step to evolution is a step to the ideal primary.
-An exception of this "rule of time-line" is the person of genius, who is between the times.
-In Lange's philosophy he referred to Thomas Carlyle, Giambattista Vico and Georg Wilhelm Friedrich Hegel.
+Every step to evolution is a step toward the ideal primary.
+An exception to this "rule of time-line" is the person of genius, who is between the times.
+In Lange's philosophy, he referred to Thomas Carlyle, Giambattista Vico and Georg Wilhelm Friedrich Hegel.

 Lange was interested in spiritualism and parapsychology to contain his own philosophy.

 Critic of Romanticism

-An important part of Lange's writing was the criticism of legacy of romanticism in modern poetry.
-In 1924 he founded Astrea, a science-magazine and the first forum about Polish and European romanticism.
+An important part of Lange's writing was the criticism of the legacy of romanticism in modern poetry.
+In 1924, he founded Astrea, a science magazine and the first forum about Polish and European romanticism.
 Lange rejected romantic illumination.
 In his view, theological truth is within the reach only of erudition, intellect and afterthought.
-Lange criticized also the importance of individualism and the authorial personality.
-Placing the poem as an artwork at the center, as an eidos of poetry, he affirmed the poem's own existence and a clear idea of creation; therefore he disagreed with the cult of individualism.
+Lange also criticised the importance of individualism and the authorial personality.
+Placing the poem as an artwork at the centre, as an eidos of poetry, he affirmed the poem's own existence and a clear idea of creation; therefore, he disagreed with the cult of individualism.